lbarry9/42/README.md

 - a large portion of my sanity

 Side Projects:
-- weekly French literacy classes for a charity in Paris 13eme
+- French literacy classes for Association Franco Africaine des Femmes Parisiennes- charity in Paris 13eme
-- English tutoring
+- periodic English tutoring classes with one of my old students
 - teaching coding workshops for kids with Magic Makers from 09/2023
 - taking Arabic classes (cours d'adultes, Mairie de Paris) from 09/2023
-- helping subtitle my friend's adventure documentary (FR -> EN) in autumn
+- helping subtitle my friend's adventure documentary (FR -> EN) in autumn 2024

 Book Club:
 - (forever dipping in and out of) _Invisible Women_ by Caroline Criado-Perez